Gardy291/Pyshion/README.md

 # Pyshion

-Pyshion is a Python server-client .exe that makes finding color combination easy.Pyshion supports colors from the primary, secundary and tertiary colors this include the following colors:
+Pyshion is a Python server-client .exe that makes finding color combination easy, created by Cristian Lopez and Edgardo Figueroa.
+Pyshion supports colors from the primary, secundary and tertiary colors this include the following colors:
 red, red-orange, orange, yellow-orange, yellow,yellow-green
 green, blue-green, blue, blue-violet, violet, red-violet